pcb-rnd - how to get my favorite feature implemented

 Because of 100% passivity of the geda community, I decided not to spend more

-time on community-related tasks.
-The poll is there, you can use it,
+time on community-related tasks there.
+The poll is available, you can use it,

 but you will have to organize at least 5 active, capable users who are